Randy Lambert concluded his 39th and final season directing the Maryville College basketball program in the 2018-19 season.

 During the 2017-18 season, Lambert surpassed major milestones within his career.
 He was named USA South Coach of the Year following the Scots' championship run.
 The 38-year veteran coached his 1,000th career game against N.C.
 Wesleyan College on Jan.
 6, 2018, before winning his 700th career victory on February 23 in the USA South Semifinals with a 70-66 win over Methodist University.
 He became only the eighth coach in Division III men's basketball to reach the 700-win plateau and only the fourth coach in all of the NCAA to accomplish the feat at his alma mater.

-With 722 career victories, Randy Lambert is one of the most successful NCAA Division III coaches.
-He is currently ranked fourth in the country among active head coaches in career victories.
+With 722 career victories, Randy Lambert was one of the most successful NCAA Division III coaches.
+He finished his career ranked fourth in the country among active head coaches in career victories.
 Among all-time Division III coaches, Lambert is ranked eighth in total victories, while he is ranked 25th across NCAA Division III by winning percentage.
 He ranks 42nd all-time across all divisions with 722 wins, passing John Wooden’s 664 win total in 2016-17.
-Backed by its consistency in winning and its up-tempo style of play, his program is considered one of the best in the nation.
+Backed by its consistency in winning and its up-tempo style of play, his program was considered one of the best in the nation.
 Lambert’s career record is 722-325 for a winning percentage of .689.

-Coach Lambert also serves the College as the Athletics Campaign Coordinator beginning in July of 2018.
+Coach Lambert serves the College as the Athletics Campaign Coordinator beginning in July of 2018.

 Lambert and his wife, Laney, have three children — Kami, Jason, and Wes.
 He and Laney also have four grandchildren — Luke, Isaac, Emma, and Kaylee.